Updated on 2024-11-30 GMT+08:00

 By default, the DRS instance and the destination DB instance are in the same subnet.
 You need to select the subnet where the DRS instance resides, and there are available IP addresses for the subnet.
 To ensure that the replication instance is successfully created, only subnets with DHCP enabled are displayed.

-Destination Database Access
+Destination DB Instance Access

 • Read-only

-During migration, the destination database is read-only.
+During the migration, the destination database is read-only.
 After the migration is complete, it restores to the read/write status.
 This option ensures the integrity and success rate of data migration.

 • Read/Write